0xSmiley/0xSmiley.github.io/_posts/2020-07-24-Injection.md

 tags: [LFI,Webapp]
 ---

-In this box you will learn all about LFI (local file inclusion).
-Great start for anyone that wants to begin learning about web app vulnerabilities.
+In this box you will learn about command injection from a blind and active perspective.
-Usually occurs when an application uses the path to a file as input.
-If the application treats this input as trusted, a local file may be used in the include statement.

 [Challenge](https://tryhackme.com/room/injection)